Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Introduction

-In our present work, we present a collective picture of instabilities due to an ion beam streaming through thermal plasma, the beam being injected from one of the boundaries in a bounded system.
-This may for instance be due to an ion-emitting source in a plasma device.
-In complex systems such as ours, the hardest part is to address the effect of inhomogeneity due to the presence of the boundary in the system.
-The ideal theory of the beam--plasma instability does not stand well when we bring all the factors into the picture.
-In presence of inhomogeneity, we have found the fast wave modes appear to be drastically different as compared to the homogeneous cases.
-Whereas, slow wave modes become of more ion acoustic nature far away from the source.
-There are several studies associated with beam--plasma instability that address inhomogeneous media \cite{shalaby2020growth,shalaby2018growth,ziebell2010nonlinear,vedenov1967oscillations,takakura1976dynamics,magelssen1977nonrelativistic}.
+In our present work, we present a collective picture of instabilities due to ion beams streaming through thermal plasma in a bounded system.
+In complex systems such as ours, the most difficult part is to address the effect of inhomogeneity due to the presence of the boundary in the system.
+The ideal theory of beam-plasma instability does not stand well when we bring all the factors into the picture.
+Upon examining the effects of inhomogeneity, it is found that wave modes exhibit significant variations with increasing levels of inhomogeneity.
+There are several studies associated with beam-plasma instability that address inhomogeneous medium \cite{shalaby2020growth,ziebell2010nonlinear,magelssen1977nonrelativistic}.
 Apart from the classical papers by Takakura and Shibahashi \cite{takakura1976dynamics}, Magelssen and Smith \cite{magelssen1977nonrelativistic}, the recent works by Shalaby et al. \cite{shalaby2020growth,shalaby2018growth} are worth mentioning in this regard.
-However, the above-mentioned papers address the inhomogeneity assuming the electron/positron beams are streaming within inhomogenous media and do not cover the exact situation we are dealing with at present.
-The most relevant work with the closest proximity to ours would be the work by Rapson et al. \cite{rapson2014effect}, where they studied the effect of boundaries on the ion acoustic beam--plasma instability.
+However, these papers address the inhomogeneity assuming the electron/positron beams streaming within inhomogeneous media.
+The most relevant work with the closest proximity would be the work by Rapson et al. \cite{rapson2014effect}, where they studied the effect of boundaries on the ion-acoustic beam-plasma instability.
 The present paper stands out in two different aspects.
-First, we assume a cold ion beam streaming through thermal electrons.
-Secondly, the inhomogeneity in the system arises naturally due to the presence of conducting surfaces in both ends.
+First, we assume a cold ion beam streaming through thermal electrons and background ions.
+Secondly, the inhomogeneity in the system arises naturally due to the presence of conducting surfaces on both ends. \\ One of the important aspects of such studies is to understand the plasma waves excited in ionospheric simulators.
+The ionospheric simulators are plasma chambers equipped with ion sources of high Mach number flow in a neutralizing environment.
+These chambers can reproduce ionospheric plasma conditions to test electrical probes before they go out for space missions.
+The present paper aims to explain the instabilities found in such devices to improve the control environment for space probes.\\ The paper is organized as follows.
+In section II, dispersion theory for homogeneous and inhomogeneous medium are presented followed by numerical methods and simulation setup details in section III.
+Results and relevant discussions are provided in section IV.
+Finally, in section V the work is summarized and concluded.